 The trapezius is a complicated muscle in several ways.
 First, the spinal accessory nerve, which is an unusual structure, innervates the upper trapezius.
 In addition, it has three distinct sections.
 Each section has a very different role in suspending the scapula over the rib cage.
 Furthermore, irritation of the trapezius is reputable for creating regulatory problems that drive people into anxiety, fight, and flight.
 Its trigger points feed the sympathetic ganglion, make tags intolerable, and more.

-The trapezius muscle is innervated by the spinal accessory nerve.
-Nerve fibers come off of the first 4-5 segments of the spinal cord and travel inside of the spinal canal back to the cranium before they exit via the jugular foramen.
-As they extend inferiorly, they join with fibers of the first 4 cervical nerves.
-This means that the first 5 vertebrae contribute to the innervation of the trapezius and should be assessed before treating the trapezius directly.
-If the therapist is trained in treating the occiput, temporal bones, and fascia around the Jugular foramen, this is the place to start.
-Follow up with the treatment of the suboccipital area, upper cervical vertebrae and then, continue on to the more local joints and trigger points.
+The spinal accessory nerve innervates the trapezius muscle.
+Nerve fibers come off of the first 4-5 spinal cord segments and travel inside the spinal canal back to the cranium before they exit via the jugular foramen.
+As they extend inferiorly, they join with fibers of the first four cervical nerves.
+Also, some sites report innervation of the trapezius by the ventral rami of the third and fourth cervical vertebrae.

 Continue with treating the cervical lamina groove.

-Cross-fiber friction of the attachment of trapezius along the nuchal ligament is also helpful in releasing the belly of the muscle.
+Cross-fiber friction of the attachment of the upper trapezius along the nuchal ligament is also helpful in releasing the belly of the muscle.